-- (a) a degree from a recognized university or other academic institution in a related discipline to international maritime law; and - (b) proficiency in the English language: all candidates must be fully proficient in the English language.
+- (a) a degree from a recognized university or other academic institution in a related discipline to international maritime law; - (b) proficiency in the English language: all candidates must be fully proficient in the English language.
 They should be fully acquainted with the fundamentals of that language; i.e. in reading, writing, listening, comprehension and speaking skills.
 Candidates who have not studied or made active use of the English language in recent years are STRONGLY advised to refresh their English knowledge PRIOR to their arrival in Malta.
 They should bear in mind that the study of international maritime law demands a sophisticated knowledge of the English language.
 Production of evidence of English language proficiency is required.
 Therefore, as a pre-requisite for admission, the Institute may require candidates to undertake one of the tests for language referred to in Annex 3.
-Further, the Institute reserves the right to conduct Skype interviews with candidates applying to the programme to assess their level of English in order to ensure that they have the command necessary to undertake and successfully complete the M.Hum. programme.
+Further, the Institute reserves the right to conduct teleconferences with candidates applying to the programme to assess their level of English in order to ensure that they have the command necessary to undertake and successfully complete the M.Hum. programme.
+For more information on a Specialized English Language Training refer to Annex 3; and - (c) computer competence (at least the ability to use Microsoft Office).
+Computer competence is essential as students are required to use computers to carry out research and to complete their assignments and academic projects.